 Secure attachment is characterized by a positive view of oneself and others, a sense of trust in relationships, and the ability to form close, emotionally supportive connections.
 Individuals with a secure attachment style tend to have better social skills, are more confident and independent, and are better able to regulate their emotions.

 Anxious-ambivalent attachment is characterized by a lack of trust in others and a fear of abandonment.
 These individuals may have difficulty with emotional regulation and may struggle with anxiety and insecurity in relationships.
+This is often referred to as attachment anxiety, which can exacerbate negative relationship outcomes and lead to destructive conflict strategies, making conflict resolution more challenging.

 Avoidant attachment is characterized by a desire for independence and a tendency to avoid close relationships.
 These individuals may have difficulty expressing their emotions and may struggle with intimacy in relationships.
+This is known as attachment avoidance, which influences their communication efforts and relationship behaviors, such as making fewer phone calls to romantic partners and using technology to avoid direct emotional confrontation.

 Disorganized attachment is characterized by inconsistent or unpredictable behaviors in relationships.
 These individuals may have difficulty with emotional regulation and may exhibit a mix of secure, anxious, and avoidant behaviors.